BL755: RBL755

-BL755 had its first major use during the Falklands War, where it was extensively used by the Hawker Siddeley Harrier aircraft.
+BL755 had its first major use during the Falklands War, where it was extensively used by Harrier aircraft.
 It was found that when the Safety, Arming and Functioning Unit (SAFU) was set to its lowest altitude setting, the parachutes did not have time to fully deploy and the bomblets often struck the ground at an angle that meant their trigger was not set off.

 When the RAF began preparing for the Gulf War in 1991, they decided that all weapons would be released from medium altitudes, which the BL755 was not really suited to given the SAFU was designed for a range of altitudes from low to ultra-low.
 This led to an Urgent Operational Requirement and the modification of those remaining BL755's with No. 1 Mk.
-4 with the addition of a Motorola radar altimeter to produce the RBL755 - the R for 'radar'.
+4 with the addition of a Motorola radar altimeter to produce the RBL755 – the R for 'radar'.
 The incorporation of the altimeter meant the weapon always released the sub-munitions at the right time to ensure they had the right trajectory to trigger, which also had the side-effect of eliminating any pre-setting on the part of the pilot.